-The study assesses the how information sharing by means of mobile phones affects banking system efficiency in Africa with particular emphasis on income levels (Middle income versus Low income countries) and legal origins (English Common law versus French Civil law countries).
-The focus is on 53 African countries with data for the period 1996-2019 and the empirical evidence is based in Quantile regressions which enable the study to assess the nexus throughout the conditional distribution of banking system efficiency.
-The following findings are established: (i) mobile phone penetration promotes banking system efficiency in the 25th quantile and the median of banking system efficiency in low income countries while for middle income countries; it is significant exclusively in the bottom quantile (i.e. 10th quantile). (ii) With the exception of the highest (i.e. 90th) quantile in which the effect of the mobile phone is not significant in English Common law countries, the impact is significant throughout the conditional distribution of banking system efficiency in Common law countries. (iii) As for French Civil law countries, the nexus is only significant in the median and highest (i.e. 90th) quantile of the conditional distribution of banking system efficiency.
+The study assesses how information sharing through mobile phones affects banking system efficiency in Africa with particular emphasis on income levels (middle-income versus low-income countries) and legal origins (English Common law versus French Civil law countries).
+The focus is on 53 African countries with data for the period 1996-2019, and the empirical evidence is based on Quantile regressions which enable the study to assess the nexus throughout the conditional distribution of banking system efficiency.
+The following findings are established: (i) mobile phone penetration promotes banking system efficiency in the 25th quantile and the median of banking system efficiency in low-income countries, while for middle-income countries, it is significant exclusively in the bottom quantile (i.e., 10th quantile). (ii) Except for the highest (i.e., 90th) quantile in which the effect of the mobile phone is not significant in English Common law countries, the impact is significant throughout the conditional distribution of banking system efficiency in Common law countries. (iii) As for French Civil law countries, the nexus is only significant in the median and highest (i.e., 90th) quantile of the conditional distribution of banking system efficiency.
 Policy implications are discussed.

-Keywords: Allocation efficiency; Information asymmetry; Mobile phones JEL Classification: G20; G29; L96; O40; O55
+Keywords: Allocation efficiency; Information asymmetry; Mobile phones

+JEL Classification: G20; G29; L96; O40; O55

 &lt;sup>1 Corresponding author[Senior Researcher]; Department of Economics, University of South Africa, P.O.
 Box 392, UNISA 0003, Pretoria, South Africa.
-Email: asongusimplice@yahoo.com

-&lt;sup>2Professor; Department of Economics, University of South Africa, P.O.
-Box 392, UNISA 0003 Pretoria, South Africa.
+Email: asongusimplice@yahoo.com Professor; Department of Economics, University of South Africa, P.O.
+Box 392, UNISA 0003 Pretoria, South

+Africa.
 Email: odhianm@unisa.ac.za